-A family is a group of persons directly linked by kin relations.
-Kinshipties are connections between individuals, established either through marriage or through lines of descent that connect blood relatives.
+ties are connections between individuals, established either through marriage or through the lines of descent that connect blood relatives.
 Marriage as a socially acknowledged sexual union between two adults, not only connects those two individuals but connects a wider range of people.

-The family of birth is called the 'family of orientation' and the family in which a person is married is called a 'family of procreation'.
-The kin related through blood are termed as 'consanguinal kin' while the kin related through marriage are called 'affines'.
+The family of birth is called the family of orientation and the family in which a person is married is called a family of procreation.
+The kin related through blood are termed as consanguinal kin while the kin related through marriage are called affines.
 Even in a rapidly changing world of today, family, kinship and marriage provide primary bonds between individuals.